JonathanSwinnen/HTTPython/README.md

 This project implements a simple HTTP 1.1 server and client.

+## Python version & Libraries

+This project was made in python 3.6.8, and also uses the `Pillow` and `bs4` packages.

 ## Important files and directories:

  - `HTTP_CLIENT.py` : the client program